-As presented in section II, tracking algorithms which use laser range finders are often divided into two steps.
-In the first instance they generate a background model and then they determine whether the measurement belongs to the background.
+As presented in section II tracking algorithms which use laser range finders are often divided into two steps.
+First, they generate a background model and, second, they determine the measurement's background membership.
 The background model is often represented by a histogram over the range measurements at each angle.
-It is assumed that the maximum of the histogram is caused by the background.
+It is assumed, that the maximum of the histogram is caused by the background.
 This model is usually calculated in advance.
 The range measurements similar to the background distance are classified as background and discarded.
 This has the following drawbacks:

-- The prior generation of the background model is time-consuming. - If there are foreground objects present during the calculation of the background they are included in the background. - These systems are unable to handle alterations of the background.
+- The prior generation of the background model is timeconsuming. - If there are foreground objects present during the calculation of the background they are included in the background. - These systems are unable to handle alterations of the background.

-We developed a novel method to calculate the background's distances which is updated with each measurement.
+We developed a novel method to calculate the background's ranges which is updated with each measurement.
 The background distance $h_i(t)$ at time t and angle i is given by the following recursive equation:

-$$h_i(t) = h_i(t-1) + \begin{cases} \varepsilon_1 & \text{if } h_i(t-1) < m_i(t) \\ (-\varepsilon_2) & \text{else} \end{cases}$$ (8)
+$$h_i(t) = h_i(t-1) + \begin{cases} \varepsilon_1 & \text{für } h_i(t-1) < m_i(t) \\ (-\varepsilon_2) & \text{sonst} \end{cases}$$ (8)

-The values of the increments ε_1 and ε_2 determine the adaptivity of the background model.
+The values of the increments $\varepsilon_1$ and $\varepsilon_2$ determine the adaptivity of the background model.

-After background measurements are removed, groups of foreground measurements are tracked with a particle filter.
+After background measurements are removed groups of foreground measurements are tracked with a particle filter.